euRobotics |Research Board Members

 Vice-President Industry - Dr. Rainer Bischoff

-Dr. Rainer Bischoff has been working for KUKA since 2002, currently directing KUKA’s Corporate Research department as Vice President R&D. He is an euRobotics Director and Vice President Industry since September 2012.
+Dr. Rainer Bischoff has been working at X, the moonshot factory since 2020, as Robotics Business and Technology Development Lead.
+Previously, he worked from 2002 to 2020 for KUKA, ultimately directing KUKA’s Corporate Research department as Vice President R&D. He is an euRobotics Director and Vice President Industry since September 2012.
 He has been repeatedly re-elected, the current term of office ending March 2022.
 As VP Industry he is also member of the Executive Team.

 Treasurer - Geoff Pegman

 Secretary General - Dr. Reinhard Lafrenz